AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control/README.md

 ## Running the algorithm

 - Now you are ready to run the algorithm.
-TO do so, you need to run the file **tlcs_main.py** by executing the following simple command on the Anaconda prompt or any other terminal and the agent will start the training:
+To do so, you need to run the file **tlcs_main.py** by executing the following simple command on the Anaconda prompt or any other terminal and the agent will start the training:
 ```
 python tlcs_main.py
 ```